 In Tri Sesira, you’ll be able to try most of the famous Serbian dishes, including desserts.

-Speaking of tradition, kafana Znak Pitanja is the oldest kafana in Belgrade, and yet another place in Belgrade my team and I thoroughly enjoy.
+Speaking of tradition, kafana Znak Pitanja is the oldest kafana in Belgrade.
 It is almost 200 years old, and it represents one of the cultural monuments of the city.

 Close to our co-working space, W Sushi is one of our first picks in the lunchtime.
 Located in Andre Nikolica 2, it offers a great variety of sushi, fish and sea food.
 This is a great way to make a break from the strong flavors of Serbian cuisine.